Chase De Jong: Pittsburgh Pirates

 On January 5, 2021, De Jong signed a minor league contract with the Pittsburgh Pirates organization.
 On May 30, De Jong was selected to the active roster.
 He made his season debut as the Pirates’ starting pitcher against the Colorado Rockies, going 5.0 innings while only allowing 1 run.
 De Jong was placed on the injured list with left knee inflammation on July 20 after being hit in the knee by a line drive off the bat of Arizona Diamondbacks outfielder David Peralta.
 On July 28, De Jong underwent season-ending surgery on the injury.
+In 9 starts for Pittsburgh, he has worked to a 1-4 record and 5.77 ERA with 39 strikeouts in 43.2 innings pitched.
 On November 5, 2021, De Jong was outrighted off of the 40-man roster and elected free agency the next day.

-On March 16, 2022, De Jong signed a minor league contract to return to the Pirates.
-Assigned to the Indianapolis Indians of the Class AAA International League, he combined with Austin Brice and Yerry De Los Santos to throw a no-hitter.
+On March 16, 2022, De Jong signed a minor league contract to return to the Pirates organization.
+Assigned to the Indianapolis Indians of the Triple-A International League to begin the year, he combined with Austin Brice and Yerry De Los Santos to throw a no-hitter on April 14.
 On April 22, the Pirates selected De Jong's contract.
+On August 30, De Jong earned his first career save after closing out a game against the Milwaukee Brewers with 1 2/3 scoreless innings.
+He made 42 appearances out of the bullpen for Pittsburgh, registering a 6-3 record and 2.64 ERA with 59 strikeouts and 1 save in 71.2 innings of work.

+De Jong began the 2023 season working out of the Pirates' bullpen, but struggled to a 10.61 ERA with 5 strikeouts in 5 games.
+On May 9, 2023, De Jong was designated for assignment following the promotion of Josh Palacios.
+He cleared waivers and was sent outright to Triple-A Indianapolis on May 11.
+In 5 outings for Indianapolis, he recorded a 2.84 ERA and 1.89 WHIP and 7:5 K:BB.
+De Jong was selected back to the active roster on June 4.
+He allowed six runs on five hits and a walk in two innings of work before he was designated for assignment again on June 9 after Canaan Smith-Njigba was added to the roster.
+He again cleared waivers and was sent outright to Triple–A on June 11.
+On October 2, De Jong elected free agency.